-- they have an up-to-date awareness of online safety matters and of the current Online Safety Policy and practices - they have read, understood, signed, and adhere to the Staff Acceptable Use Agreement (AUA)
+- Maintaining an understanding of this policy. - Implementing this policy consistently. - Accessing up-to-date awareness of online safety matters and of the current Online Safety Policy and practices. - Signing and adhering to the Staff Acceptable Use Agreement (AUA). - Reporting any suspected misuse or problem to the Principal or appropriate Senior Leader and/or the DSL/Deputy DSL(s) for investigation / action / sanction and logging on the appropriate systems. - All digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems. - Online safety issues being embedded in all aspects of the curriculum and other activities they deliver. - Ensuring that pupils understand and follow the Online Safety Policy and acceptable use agreements.

-- they report any suspected misuse or problem to the Principal or appropriate Senior Leader and/or the DSL/Deputy DSL(s) for investigation / action / sanction and logging on the appropriate systems. - all digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems - online safety issues are embedded in all aspects of the curriculum and other activities - pupils understand and follow the Online Safety Policy and acceptable use agreements - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - they monitor the use of digital technologies (such as mobile devices, cameras, etc.)in lessons and other school activities (where allowed) and implement current policies with regard to these devices - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use, processes should be in place for dealing with any unsuitable material that is found in internet searches.
-Teachers when planning to use the internet as part of lessons will give consideration to a pupils age and stage - Online safety incidents are logged and dealt with appropriately in line with this policy - Incidents of cyber-bullying are dealt with appropriately in line with the Primary Anti-Bullying Policy
+- Supporting pupils to have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - Monitoring the use of digital technologies (such as mobile devices, cameras, etc) in lessons and other school activities (where allowed) and implement current policies with regard to these devices. - Adequate supervision in lessons where internet use is pre-planned, ensuring pupils are guided to sites checked as suitable for their use, processes should be in place for dealing with any unsuitable material that is found in internet searches.
+Teachers when planning to use the internet as part of lessons will consider a pupil's age and stage. - Logging online safety incidents including cyber-bullying and ensuring that they are dealt with appropriately in line with our academy policies and procedures.